Canonical lifts and $\delta$-structures: -structures and Witt vectors

 But in the presence of $p$-torsion, a Frobenius lift is not a well-behaved structure---for instance, the category of rings with Frobenius lift does not have equalisers.
 The $\dt$-ring structure repairs such flaws and gives an intelligent generalisation of the structure of a Frobenius lift to all rings.
 Some evidence for this is the fact that the forgetful functor $(R, \delta)\mto R$ from $\dt$-rings to rings admits both a right adjoint

 and a left adjoint

-In fact, more is true, this forgetful functor is comonadic, meaning that the category of $\dt$-rings agrees with the category of coalgebras for $W$, viewed as a comonad on the category of rings.
-The forgetful functor is also monadic: $\dt$-rings are algebras for the monad $J$.
+In fact, more is true.
+This forgetful functor is comonadic, meaning that the category of $\dt$-rings agrees with the category of coalgebras for $W$, viewed as a comonad on the category of rings.
+It is also monadic: $\dt$-rings are algebras for the monad $J$.